Comparison·Jun 15, 2026·7 min read

 In principle, yes.
 Floowed is score-agnostic by design.
 If a US lender uses a Zest model and wants Floowed as the decisioning and document intelligence layer on top, the Zest score becomes one input alongside bureau data, KYC signals, and document-extracted attributes.
 In practice this is rare today because Zest customers are typically already using Zest's own decisioning workflow.

-How does Zest AI's auto-decisioning differ from Floowed's Decisioning Canvas?
+How does Zest AI's auto-decisioning differ from Floowed's Decisioning Engine?

 Zest's auto-decisioning is model-led.
 The ML model produces a score and the workflow optimises cut-offs around it, with credit teams tuning policy through the Model Management System.
-Floowed's Decisioning Canvas is policy-led.
-Credit officers compose rules in plain English, branch on any attribute including external scores, and edit policy directly without retraining a model.
+Floowed's Decisioning Engine is policy-led.
+Credit and risk teams compose rules in plain English, branch on any attribute including external scores, and edit policy directly without retraining a model.

 What is Model Risk Management and does Floowed support it?

 Model Risk Management is the US regulatory framework (SR 11-7 and related guidance) requiring banks to validate, monitor, and document the models they use in lending decisions.
 Zest auto-generates this documentation for their ML models.
 Floowed does not produce a proprietary score, so MRM in the Zest sense does not apply.
-Floowed does provide full audit trails, version history, and decision logs for every policy change in the canvas, which supports the equivalent governance need for rules-based decisioning, and maps to BSP, OJK, MAS, and other Asian regulators in the same way.
+Floowed does provide full audit trails, version history, and decision logs for every policy change in the Decisioning Engine, which supports the equivalent governance need for rules-based decisioning, and maps to the major financial regulators in the same way.

 Does Zest AI have native document intelligence?

 Not as a primary capability.
 Zest is built around structured bureau and application data.
 Document intake on handwritten bank statements, scanned payslips, or photographed IDs is not the lane Zest sells into.
-Floowed treats it as a first-class part of the platform.
+Floowed treats it as a first-class part of the platform, reading and analysing those documents at any quality.

 What about Floowed vs other decisioning platforms?

-See Floowed vs Taktile for the agentic-decisioning comparison and Floowed vs Provenir for the SEA-incumbent comparison.
+See Floowed vs Taktile for the agentic-decisioning comparison and Floowed vs Provenir for the incumbent comparison.

 The bottom line